AbhinavOmprakash/functionali/docs/index.rst

 #. predicates.
 For example ``is_even``, ``is_prime``, ``is_nested``.

-Besides this, the library provides a rather obscure "statement-like-expression" functions.
+Besides this, the library provides a few "experimental" functions.
 But don't worry about these if you are just getting started.